 \paragraph{U-Net-based generator.} Along with ResNet~\cite{res152}, U-Net~\cite{ronneberger2015unet} is another effective network architecture comprising a symmetric encoder–decoder with skip connections, fusing low- and high-level features to preserve fine-grained details, which are ideal when perturbations must tightly follow object boundaries.
 By contrast, a ResNet generator stacks residual blocks with identity shortcuts, thus building deep hierarchical representations that emphasize global context.
 Although U-Net decoders add computational overhead, they can produce sharper, pixel-accurate noise, while ResNet backbones scale more efficiently and excel at generating broadly distributed perturbations.
 Ultimately, the choice of generator architecture hinges on the desired trade-off between pixel-level fidelity, attack transferability, and inference speed.

 In the context of generative adversarial attack, GAP~\cite{poursaeed2018generative} first demonstrated that U-Net can serve as a perturbation generator with a lower inference time cost than that with ResNet.
 However, the authors of \cite{poursaeed2018generative} also stated that ResNet, in general, outperforms U-Net in attack transferability.
-In this work, we demonstrate that our method of anchoring perturbation generation on early-intermediate features can also be applied to a different generator architecture than ResNet, namely U-Net~\cite{ronneberger2015unet}.
+In this work, we demonstrate that our method of anchoring perturbation generation on early-intermediate features can also be applied to a different generator architecture than ResNet, namely U-Net.